 We seek to support and collectively invest in organizations that are reflective of and embedded in the communities they serve, draw on the strengths and assets of these communities, and are accountable to these communities in order to achieve the long-term goals of increasing equity and reducing disparities.

 This year, we invite Letters of Inquiry from organizations that meet all the following criteria:

-- Is focused on providing services to people affected by inequity due to race, gender identity, and/or other characteristics historically linked to discrimination and/or exclusion.
+1. Is focused on providing services to people affected by inequity due to race and/or gender identity.

 – Ensures that people being served are visibly leading;